Franck–Hertz experiment: Early quantum theory

-While Franck and Hertz were unaware of it when they published their experiments in 1914, in 1913 Niels Bohr had published a model for atoms that was very successful in accounting for the optical properties of atomic hydrogen.
+Franck and Hertz were unaware of it when they published their experiments in 1914, but in 1913 Niels Bohr had published a model for atoms that was very successful in accounting for the optical properties of atomic hydrogen.
 These were usually observed in gas discharges, which emitted light at a series of wavelengths.
 Ordinary light sources like incandescent light bulbs emit light at all wavelengths.
 Bohr had calculated the wavelengths emitted by hydrogen very accurately.

 The fundamental assumption of the Bohr model concerns the possible binding energies of an electron to the nucleus of an atom.
-The atom can be ionized if a collision with another particle supplies at least this binding energy.
+The atom can be ionised if a collision with another particle supplies at least this binding energy.
 This frees the electron from the atom, and leaves a positively charged ion behind.
-There is an analogy with satellites orbiting the earth.
+There is an analogy with satellites orbiting the Earth.
 Every satellite has its own orbit, and practically any orbital distance, and any satellite binding energy, is possible.
 Since an electron is attracted to the positive charge of the atomic nucleus by a similar force, so-called "classical" calculations suggest that any binding energy should also be possible for electrons.
 However, Bohr assumed that only a specific series of binding energies occur, which correspond to the "quantum energy levels" for the electron.
 An electron is normally found in the lowest energy level, with the largest binding energy.
 Additional levels lie higher, with smaller binding energies.
 Intermediate binding energies lying between these levels are not permitted.
 This was a revolutionary assumption.